071921-LTI/TRiPLNR-front/triplnr/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

 ## Set-up
-clone repository from git hub using `git clone https://github.com/071921-LTI/TRiPLNR-front.git` in git bash run npm install in git bash terminal to install external libraries
+clone repository from git hub using `git clone https://github.com/071921-LTI/TRiPLNR-front.git` in git bash, then run npm install in git bash terminal to install external libraries

+If there are errors a common fix is to navigate to the app.module.ts file and save it.

 ## Development server